British Citizenship & UK Naturalisation Solicitors

 What are the benefits of becoming a British citizen?

-There are many advantages in becoming a British Citizen, especially if you intend to live permanently in the UK, such as:
+There are many advantages to becoming a British Citizen, especially if you intend to live permanently in the UK, including:

-• You can live permanently in the UK – you can buy and sell property, move around, open a bank account and marry without any restrictions or extra hoops to jump through
+- You can live permanently in the UK without any restrictions or extra hoops to jump through.

 Do you need a lawyer to apply for UK citizenship?